ColleenHughes/starter-academic-CSH/content/authors/admin/_index.md

   # - icon: cv
   #   icon_pack: ai
   #   link: files/cv.pdf

+ # Link to a PDF of your resume/CV.
+# To use: copy your resume to `static/media/cv.pdf`, enable `ai` icons in `params.toml`,
+# and uncomment the lines below.
+ - icon: cv
+   icon_pack: ai
+   link: media/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""